 On July 8, 2021, PG&E Corporation, the Utility, ShareCo and the Fire Victim Trust entered into the Share Exchange and Tax Matters Agreement, pursuant to which PG&E Corporation and the Utility made a "grantor trust" election for the Fire Victim Trust effective retroactively to the inception of the Fire Victim Trust.
 As a result of the grantor trust election, shares of PG&E Corporation common stock owned by the Fire Victim Trust are treated as held by the Utility and, in turn, attributed to PG&E Corporation for income tax purposes.
 Consequently, any shares owned by the Fire Victim Trust, along with any shares owned by the Utility directly, are effectively excluded from the total number of outstanding equity securities when calculating a person's Percentage Stock Ownership (as defined in the Amended Articles) for purposes of the 4.75% ownership limitation in the Amended Articles.
 Shares owned by ShareCo are also effectively excluded because ShareCo is a disregarded entity for income tax purposes.
-For example, although PG&E Corporation had 2,473,521,996 shares outstanding as of April 26, 2023, only 1,868,034,816 shares (that is, the number of outstanding shares of common stock less the number of shares held by the Fire Victim Trust, the Utility and ShareCo) count as outstanding for purposes of the ownership restrictions in the Amended Articles.
-As such, based on the total number of outstanding equity securities and taking into account the shares of PG&E Corporation common stock known to have been sold by the Fire Victim Trust as of April 26, 2023, a person's effective Percentage Stock Ownership limitation for purposes of the Amended Articles as of April 26, 2023 was 3.58% of the outstanding shares.
-At various dates throughout 2022 and during the three months ended March 31, 2023, the Fire Victim Trust exchanged Plan Shares for an equal number of New Shares in the manner contemplated by the Share Exchange and Tax Matters Agreement; in each case, the Fire Victim Trust thereafter reported that it sold the applicable New Shares.
-During the three months ended March 31, 2023, the Fire Victim Trust's sale of PG&E Corporation common stock in the aggregate amount of 60,000,000 shares resulted in an aggregate tax benefit of \$256 million recorded in PG&E Corporation's and the Utility's Condensed Consolidated Financial Statements.
-Cumulatively through March 31, 2023, the Fire Victim Trust has sold 290,000,000 shares resulting in an aggregate tax benefit of \$1.1 billion recorded in PG&E Corporation's and the Utility's Condensed Consolidated Financial Statements.
-As of April 26, 2023, to the knowledge of PG&E Corporation, the Fire Victim Trust had sold 350,000,000 shares of PG&E Corporation common stock in the aggregate.
+For example, although PG&E Corporation had 2,568,984,928 shares outstanding as of July 19, 2023, only 2,023,497,748 shares (that is, the number of outstanding shares of common stock less the number of shares held by the Fire Victim Trust, the Utility and ShareCo) count as outstanding for purposes of the ownership restrictions in the Amended Articles.
+As such, based on the total number of outstanding equity securities and taking into account the shares of PG&E Corporation common stock known to have been sold by the Fire Victim Trust as of July 19, 2023, a person's effective Percentage Stock Ownership limitation for purposes of the Amended Articles as of July 19, 2023 was 3.74% of the outstanding shares.
+At various dates throughout 2022 and during the six months ended June 30, 2023, the Fire Victim Trust exchanged Plan Shares for an equal number of New Shares in the manner contemplated by the Share Exchange and Tax Matters Agreement; in each case, the Fire Victim Trust thereafter reported that it sold the applicable New Shares.
+During the six months ended June 30, 2023, the Fire Victim Trust's sale of PG&E Corporation common stock in the aggregate amount of 120,000,000 shares resulted in an aggregate tax benefit of \$527 million recorded in PG&E Corporation's and the Utility's Condensed Consolidated Financial Statements.
+Cumulatively through June 30, 2023, the Fire Victim Trust has sold 350,000,000 shares resulting in an aggregate tax benefit of approximately \$1.4 billion recorded in PG&E Corporation's and the Utility's Condensed Consolidated Financial Statements.
+Subsequently, on July 12, 2023, the Fire Victim Trust exchanged an additional 60,000,000 Plan Shares for an equal number of New Shares in the manner contemplated by the Share Exchange and Tax Matters Agreement; the Fire Victim Trust thereafter reported that it sold the applicable New Shares.
+As of July 19, 2023, to the knowledge of PG&E Corporation, the Fire Victim Trust had sold 410,000,000 shares of PG&E Corporation common stock in the aggregate and owned 67,743,590 shares.